 Crook County High School Athletic Trainer

-This is Michael’s second year at Crook County High School.
+Michael has enjoyed supporting Crook County High School for the past several years.
 He has a Master's degree from the University of Oregon, and a Bachelor's from Oregon State University.
 You could call him a Buck.
 His favorite thing about his job is the variety—it’s never the same thing twice and there’s never a dull moment.
 In Michael’s spare time, he plays with his kids and raises a small flock of sheep.

 Lindsay Hagler MS, ATC, CSCS